Taipa, New Zealand: Education

 Taipa Area School is a coeducational composite (years 1–15) school with a roll of students as of The school opened as Taipa District High School in 1956, and became an area school in 1976.

 A school existed at Taipa in 1883 and was eventually replaced by the District High School.

 Marae

-The Taipa area has three Ngāti Kahu marae:
+The Taipa area has two Ngāti Kahu marae: